 The South Carolina Sea Grant Consortium, on behalf of the CRN, has received a Regional Coastal Resilience Grant from the National Oceanic and Atmospheric Administration (NOAA) to understand the capacity of the Charleston, SC, region’s infrastructure to handle nuisance and severe flooding.
 This information will allow the region to respond now to immediate needs and enhance adaptive capacity for future issues.
 Partners on the project include the S.C.
-Sea Grant Consortium, College of Charleston, The Citadel, University of South Carolina, and the CRN.
+Sea Grant Consortium, College of Charleston, The Citadel, and University of South Carolina.

 The CRN and its partners will achieve this goal through three objectives:

 Parcel-level analysis of flood impacts on the peninsula of Charleston.